-1.3 Add rule to hero to jump
+1.3 Add code to hero to jump

-1.4 Add a new rule to hero to turn while jumping
+1.4 Add new code to hero to turn while jumping

 What would happen if you picked a non-symmetrical hero?
 How much would you have to turn it so it landed on its feet?
 What happens when you choose +180 instead?